Refreshing Data Reflections

 - Only append-only datasets are supported for Incremental Update Mode.
-Updates and deletions of underlying files will lead to incorrect results.
+Updates and deletions of underlying files leads to incorrect results.
 Dremio recommends using Full Refresh in this case.

 - Reflections on virtual datasets that include joins cannot be incrementally updated.
-Dremio will fall back to using full refresh for these datasets.
+Dremio falls back to using full refresh for these datasets.

 Changes to Anchor and Upstream Datasets

 Changes in definitions of anchor and/or upstream (i.e. parents, parents of parents) datasets require administrators to re-create affected reflections (including reflections on downstream datasets) to ensure that they are up-to-date.

 Updating a reflection definition will cause a full refresh of that reflection.